 My research focuses on securities trading and the structure of financial markets.
-I study algorithmic and high-frequency trading, competition among equity and options exchanges, information dissemination, price pressures, institutional trading, insider trading, short selling and trade classification.
-In the area of corporate finance, I have worked on issues of signalling and catering.
+I study trading by individual investors, algorithmic and high-frequency trading, information dissemination, market innovation, institutional trading, insider trading, and many other topics.
+My research aims to understand if the securities markets function optimally for the benefit of society.

-My engagements outside the university include consulting work with market regulators in Canada, the United Kingdom, and the provinces of British Columbia, New Brunswick and Ontario.
+My engagements outside the university include joint work with market regulators in Canada, the United Kingdom, and the United States and with many industry organizations and market participants.